Young Ejecta

 Young Ejecta (formerly known as simply Ejecta) is an American synthpop duo, consisting of Neon Indian's Leanne Macomber and producer Joel Ford of Ford & Lopatin.
 The band name was changed to Young Ejecta in 2014 due to the group getting a copyright notice from the closely named DJ Ejeca.
 Macomber appears nude on all official album covers and promotional material, and in most of their music videos.
 In an interview with Brooklyn Based, she gives the background "Creating Ejecta as a sort of blank slate, Macomber set out to subvert any neat categorization of the band’s music.
 “I really insisted like, she should be naked all the time so that no one can say, ‘Well, they’re punks, they dress like this.'”"

 History

-In November 2013, Ejecta released their debut album, Dominae.
-In 2015 issued their mini-album and second studio LP The Planet.
+Ejecta have been influenced by bands including Broadcast, OMD, Orbital, Cocteau Twins and the Human League.
+In November 2013, the group released their debut album, Dominae.
+In 2015 they issued the mini-album The Planet.
 The album received an indifferent review from PopMatters and a fairly positive one from Paste magazine.
-Heather Phares of Allmusic describes the band's synthpop sound as "gauzy".
+Heather Phares of AllMusic describes the band's synthpop sound as "gauzy".

 In August 2019, their song “Welcome to Love” was chosen as the outro audio of Netflix’s “Orange is the New Black” on the 10th episode of the 7th and final season.